taariq/bitcoind-simple-send/README.md

         "timereceived" : 1390160172
     }
 ```
 In this example, we only had one transaction above.
-We will want to save the "txid" to move to the next step.
+We will want to save the **"txid" : "75cfdd8cb0bb99bf3eb0f4160f78a2fb27e6bd500ba90e54a9d3d86115fce2ad"** value to move to the next step.

-**Step 4: Get the transaction components of the last transaction that allowed address 14PEzhUMw2BE9FQE1qaJZD4rmSVD4wGRSj to receive the 10mBTC in bitcoins.** To receive the transaction details, we need to decode the raw txid from the appropriate transaction hash.
+**Step 4: Get the transaction components of the last transaction that allowed address 14PEzhUMw2BE9FQE1qaJZD4rmSVD4wGRSj to receive the 10mBTC in bitcoins.** To receive the transaction details, we need to decode the raw **"txid" : "75cfdd8cb0bb99bf3eb0f4160f78a2fb27e6bd500ba90e54a9d3d86115fce2ad"** hash from the transaction with the getrawtransaction bitcoind command.

 ```
 # Get the Transaction hash:
 ./bitcoind getrawtransaction 75cfdd8cb0bb99bf3eb0f4160f78a2fb27e6bd500ba90e54a9d3d86115fce2ad